GrapeInSilico/grapeinsilico.github.io/2.1/Convertisseur/code_description/Code.md

     -> If the code sudenly stops when converting the notebook, it is because the command is not found.
     Note : a library called `nbconvert` seems to exist (not found).

+    Other ideas :
+    - nbConvert preprocessor
+    - nbformat ?

 ### Lack of efficiency